ska-telescope/developer.skatelescope.org/src/reference/software-release-package-references.rst

  * GITLAB_USER_LOGIN
  * GITLAB_USER_ID

-More information can be found on `Predefined variables reference <https://docs.gitlab.com/ee/ci/variables/predefined_variables.html>`_.
+More information can be found in `Predefined variables reference <https://docs.gitlab.com/ee/ci/variables/predefined_variables.html>`_.
-Procedure for including those metadata is documented in **Deploying Artefacts**.
+The procedure for including these metadata is documented in **Deploying Artefacts**.
 ..
 Deploying Artefacts to be linked to Ugur's How-to page on this

 Global Gitlab Variables for the Central Artefact Repository (CAR)